efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### Antenna Check

-Long metal wire segments that are connected to a transistor gate may damage the transistor thin gate oxide during the fabrication process due its collection of charges from the processing environment.
+Long metal wire segments that are connected to a transistor gate may damage the transistor's thin gate oxide during the fabrication process due to its collection of charges from the processing environment.
 This is called the antenna effect (Also, called Plasma Induced Gate Oxide Damage).
 Chip foundries normally supply antenna rules, which are rules that must be obeyed to avoid this problem.
 The